Botanix Pharmaceuticals

 Botanix Pharmaceuticals is listed on the Australian Securities Exchange with the issue code BOT.
 The Company is headquartered in Perth, Western Australia and Philadelphia, USA.
 It is a clinical stage synthetic cannabinoid company, focusing on the compound Cannabidiol.
+The company's lead product is Sofdra, which treats axillary hyperhidrosis.
 The company has two separate development platforms, dermatology and antimicrobial.
 Botanix also has an exclusive license to use a proprietary drug delivery system Permetrex, for direct skin delivery of active pharmaceuticals which is utilised in all of their programs.

 Research

-Botanix Pharmaceuticals product pipeline currently includes four programs for treatment of serious skin diseases:
+Botanix Pharmaceuticals' product pipeline currently includes four programs for treatment of serious skin diseases: